Bissell CleanView Pet Slim Cordless Stick Vacuum review

 - List price: $229.99 / £199.99

-The Bissell CleanView Pet Slim Cordless Stick Vacuum, which is known as the Bissell MultiReach Active 21V in the UK, will set you back $229.99 / £199.99.
+The Bissell CleanView Pet Slim Cordless Stick Vacuum, which is known as the Bissell MultiReach Active 21V in the UK, will set you back $229.99 / £199.99 and is available from Bissel as well as major electrical retailers.
 In the US, the cordless vacuum comes with a pet hair tool, as well as a crevice tool and dusting brush.

 Design